-Master of Science in Clinical Counseling
+Master of Science in Clinical COunseling

 The Master of Science in Clinical Counseling program is a professional development program designed to prepare graduates with knowledge and skills necessary to apply for licensure in Missouri as a Licensed Professional Counselor (LPC).

-Our aim is to graduate competent, socially conscious, reflective, evidence-based counselors who understand an individual's development through the life span and are able to meet the needs of a diverse society.
+- The MSCC program at CMU aims to graduate competent, socially conscious, reflective, evidence-based counselors who understand an individual's development through the life span and are able to meet the needs of a diverse society.
 In order to achieve that aim, counseling graduates are exposed to formal academic knowledge, applicable skills, and the clinical learning experiences.

-MSCC Program Coordinator - Park Hills
+- Assistant Professor, MSCC Program Coordinator - Columbia

-Assistant Professor, MSCC Program Coordinator - Sedalia
+- Assistant Professor, MSCC Program Coordinator - Park Hills

-Assistant Professor, MSCC Program Coordinator - Columbia
+- Assistant Professor, MSCC Program Coordinator - Maryland Heights